softvisio-node/core/docs/utils.md

 -   `module` <string\> Module to resolve path from.
 -   Returns: <string\> Absolute resolved path as file URL.

-This function will be removed when node `import.meta.resilve()` will be released.
+This function will be removed when node `import.meta.resolve()` will be released.

 ## Net